ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This algorithm can be only used with the `psa_sign_message()` and `psa_verify_message()` functions.

     This is the pure ML-DSA digital signature algorithm, defined by :cite-title:`FIPS204`, using hedging.
-    ML-DSA requires an ML key, which determines the ML-DSA parameter set for the operation.
+    ML-DSA requires an ML-DSA key, which determines the ML-DSA parameter set for the operation.

     This algorithm is randomized: each invocation returns a different, equally valid signature.